slepc4py.SLEPc.SVD#

 setUp()

-Set up all the necessary internal data structures.
+Set up all the internal data structures.

 setWhichSingularTriplets(which)